syndesisio/syndesis-quickstarts/api-provider/README.md

 ## Extra Credit

-You can check what's going on using the Todo app using (with updated IP address)
+You can check what's going on using the Todo app using (with updated IP address), to find the route use `oc get routes | grep todo` and pick the one that looks like like

 https://todo-syndesis.192.168.42.72.nip.io/